kedacore/keda-docs/content/_index/features/azure-functions.md

   icon = "fab fa-microsoft"
 +++

-Run & scale your Azure Functions on Kubernetes with production support.
+Run & scale your Azure Functions on Kubernetes in production workloads.